MultiverseLearningProducts/swe/src/bootcamp/wk3/day4.md

 * Add functionality to delete a restaurant
 * Add functionality to edit a restaurant
-* Add functionality to add menus to a restaurant
-* Add functionality to add items to a menu
 * Test the new routes using Postman

 [attendance log](https://platform.multiverse.io/apprentice/attendance-log/166)